drozd324/GPU_Delaunay_Triangulation/thesis.typ

 = The GPU
-	The Graphical Processing Unit (GPU) is a type of hardware accelerator originally used to significantly improve running video rendering tasks such for example in video games through visualizing the two or three dimensional environments the "gamer" would be interacting with or rendering vidoes in movies.
-Many different hardware accelerators have been tried and tested for more general use, like Intels Xeon Phis, however the more purpose oriented GPU has prevailed in the market mainly lead by Nvidia and AMD, with intel now recently entering the GPU market with their Arc series.
-Today, the GPU has gained a more general purporse status with the rise of General Purpose GPU (GPGPU) programming as more and more people have notices that GPUs are very useful as a general hardware accelerator.
+	The Graphical Processing Unit (GPU) is a type of hardware accelerator originally used to significantly improve running video rendering tasks for example in video games through visualizing the two or three dimensional environments the player would be interacting with or rendering vidoes in movies after the addition of visual effects.
+Many different hardware accelerators have been tried and tested for more general use, like Intels Xeon Phis, however the more purpose oriented GPU has prevailed in the market and in performance mainly lead by Nvidia in prevoius years, Today, the GPU has gained a more general purporse status with the rise of General Purpose GPU (GPGPU) programming as more and more people have noticed that GPUs are very useful as a general hardware accelerator.

-	The triadional CPU (based on the Von Neumann architecture) which is built to perform _serial_ tasks with helful features such as branch predicion, for dealing with if statements and vairable lenght instructions like for loops with variable lengh, The CPU is built to be a general purpose hardware for performing all tasks a user would demand from the computer.
+	The traditional CPU (based on the Von Neumann architecture) which is built to perform _serial_ tasks , the CPU is built to be a general purpose hardware for performing all tasks a user would demand from the computer.
 In contrast the GPU can't run alone and must be used in conjuction to the CPU.
 The CPU sends compute intructions for the GPU to perform and data is commonly passes between the CPU and GPU.

+//	, for
+//	dealing with if statements and vairable lenght instructions like for loops with
+//	variable lengh,

 	#figure(
 		image("images/array_processor.png", width: 80%),